NorthTec: History

 By the mid-1980s, competing private bodies were offering trade and community courses in Northland.
 This was one factor that led the college to change its product offering to include higher and sometimes more academic tuition.
 As part of this process, it became a polytechnic in 1988 and took the name Northland Polytechnic for the next 17 years.
 Later in 1988, it was offering degrees and diplomas of a competitive standard.

 Along with a wide range of Certificates and Diplomas, NorthTec currently offers seven bachelor's degrees.
 Five of these are run solely by NorthTec.
 These include the Bachelor of Applied Management, Bachelor of Applied Information Systems, Bachelor of Nursing, Bachelor of Applied Social Work, and Maunga Kura Toi - Bachelor of Māori Art.
 One, the Bachelor of Sport and Recreation, is run by the Auckland University of Technology and able to be completed through NorthTec.
-The last, the bachelor o Applied Science (Biodiversity Management), is a Unitec Institute of Technology degree able to be completed through NorthTec.
+The last, the bachelor of Applied Science (Biodiversity Management), is a Unitec Institute of Technology degree able to be completed through NorthTec.

 The university has staff with high academic qualifications, including several with masters’ and doctors’ degrees.
 NorthTec is governed by a Council, which supports the Chief Executive.

 On 1 April 2020, NorthTec became a subsidiary of Te Pūkenga alongside the 15 other Institutes of Technology and Polytechnics (ITPs).

+In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that NorthTec along with the Western Institute of Technology at Taranaki (WITT), Whitireia New Zealand, the Wellington Institute of Technology (WelTEC) and Tai Poutini Polytechnic (TPP) would temporarily remain with Te Pūkenga until final decisions were made in early 2026.

 Locations

 NorthTec has campuses and learning centres across Northland.
-The main campus is located in Whangarei.
+The main campus is located in Whangārei.
 In addition, NorthTec has campuses and learning centres in Dargaville, Kaikohe, Kaitaia and the Rodney District.

-Whangarei
+Whangārei

-NorthTec's main campus is located in Raumanga Valley Road, Whangarei.
+NorthTec's main campus is located in Raumanga Valley Road, Whangārei.
 The Raumanga campus is set in park-like grounds and its facilities include: